tum-ens/urbs/doc/implementdoc/equ-process.rst

 process output for all commodities is thus manipulated depending on time.
 This constraint is not valid for environmental commodities since these are typically linked to an input commodity flow rather than an output commodity flow.
-The mathematical explanation of this rule is given in :ref:`theory-TVE`.
+The mathematical explanation of this rule is given in :ref:`theory-AP`.

 In script ``TimeVarEff.py`` the constraint process time variable output rule is defined and calculated by the following code fragment: